Daydreaming (Paramore song): Music video

 The music video was released on November 5, 2013 and premiered on UK.MSN.com.

 The video shows footage from the band's Wembley Arena show.
 Outside of the footage, the video shows two girls (one blonde and one brunette) getting ready to fly to London to see Paramore live they then do some sight seeing.
 Once they arrive to the venue, they sneak in backstage where the band members are shown.
 They eventually get to the concert to watch the band perform.

-As of March 2022, the song has 16 million views on YouTube.